MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-timesheet.md

 management and accounting parameters \> Timesheet** and select the **Enable Microsoft Dynamics 365 Project Timesheet** parameter.

+### Resolve sign-in issues
+Issue: During sign-in to the Project Timesheet Mobile app, users receive an error message saying they "cannot access the application '2bc50526-cdc3-4e36-a970-c284c34cbd6e' in that tenant"

+Issue: During sign into the Project Timesheet Mobile app, a user receives an error like the following:
+- "AADSTS50020: User account 'XXX' from identity provider 'https://sts.windows.net/XXX' does not exist in tenant 'XXX' and cannot access the application 'xxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx' in that tenant."
+- "Selected user account does not exist in tenant 'XXX' and cannot access the application 'xxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx' in that tenant."

+Explanation: This issue is caused by a change made to Azure Active Directory (Azure AD) in May 2022 regarding external users.
+Because this change was not made to the Finance and Operations apps, it can affect customers on any version of the platform or application.

+Fix: All external users need to be invited to the tenant through Azure AD.
+For more information, see Invite users with [Azure Active Directory B2B collaboration](https://docs.microsoft.com/en-us/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration).

 ## Sign in to the app

 1. Start the app on your mobile device.